The Governance Specification

 Relationship to existing instruments.
 The Amendment Log absorbs the planned "Public Revision Ledger" from the roadmap.
 The existing Changelog page (codex/the-changelog.mdx) continues to track editorial changes, version milestones, and prose updates.
 The Amendment Log tracks constitutional changes.
 The two do not overlap: a change appears in one or the other, not both.

 Placement.
-In the Governance page, after or within the Hard Constraint section (Section 08).
-The Non-Ownership Clause is a structural companion to the Hard Constraint: the Hard Constraint says the Codex serves the Range, not the caretakers; the Non-Ownership Clause says the founder's reading of the Codex is not privileged by origin.
+In the Governance page as Section 10, following the Hard Constraint (Section 08) and the Stability Hierarchy (Section 09).
+The Non-Ownership Clause is the interpretive companion to the Hard Constraint: the Hard Constraint establishes that the Codex serves the Range (not the caretakers); the Non-Ownership Clause establishes that the founder's reading of the Codex is not privileged by origin.
+The Stability Hierarchy sits between them on the page because a practitioner needs to know what kind of content is at stake before the interpretive principle for revising that content becomes fully meaningful.

 This acknowledgment is part of the published Governance page prose, not hidden in this spec.